 Lysine is an amino acid that your body uses for digestion and healthy cell growth.
 Research on lysine’s potential to fight herpes simplex is ongoing.
 Some reports suggest that a daily dose of 500 mg to 3,000 mg of lysine may be beneficial.

-Certain strains of probiotics have been shown to help fight off herpes infections.
+Certain strains of probiotics to help fight off herpes infections.
 Taking probiotics may also strengthen your immune system through other ways.
 Eating yogurt is the first place to start.
 Probiotic supplements containing strains of Lactobacillus rhamnosus are known to improve immune function.